TruthFinder Opt Out Guide

 | Re-listing Risk | medium |

 TruthFinder is a people search service and data broker.
 It aggregates and displays information using public records and commercial sources.
-The website makes this information searchable to help users find background details, while claiming compliance with data privacy laws and consumer privacy standards.
+The website makes this information searchable to help users find background details, while claiming compliance with data privacy laws and consumer privacy standards, thus prompting some users to search for the best data removal service to reduce their exposure.

 Common data you may find: